What causes throwing up yellow bile and how to stop it

 Advertisement

-Yellow colored foods: It may be that you have an excessive amount of yellow colored foods in your diet If you were to vomit, the food debris in the stomach will cause it to take the color of anything that was previously residing in it.
+Yellow-coloured foods: It may be that you have an excessive amount of yellow-coloured foods in your diet.
+If you were to vomit, the food debris in the stomach would cause it to take the colour of anything that was previously residing in it.
 Common foods that can cause this include corn and carrots.
 This is not a serious concern.

 Intestinal blockage: As the name suggests, this results in the blockage of the intestinal tract (normally caused by a twisted intestine).
 This can be a very dangerous condition if not treated immediately.
 The condition causes food to move in the opposite direction and induce vomiting.
 It is most commonly seen as a birth defect that requires surgery.